marshmallow-code/marshmallow/docs/quickstart.rst

 Next Steps
 ----------

 - Need to represent relationships between objects?
-See the :ref:`Nesting Schemas <nesting>` page.
+See the :doc:`Nesting Schemas <nesting>` page.
 - Want to create your own field type?
-See the :ref:`Custom Fields <custom_fields>` page.
+See the :doc:`Custom Fields <custom_fields>` page.
 - Need to add schema-level validation, post-processing, or error handling behavior?
 See the :doc:`Extending Schemas <extending>` page.
-- For example applications using marshmallow, check out the :ref:`Examples <examples>` page.
+- For example applications using marshmallow, check out the :doc:`Examples <examples>` page.